When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 4. Early Spring Maintenance Phase – Light Viburnum Branch Cleanup Period

-Beginners often remove winter damage during early spring garden preparation.
+Early spring is ideal for removing winter damage.
 Broken or dead branches can weaken the shrub and invite pests.
 Light trimming restores plant health before active growth begins.

 This maintenance stage focuses on minor corrections rather than major pruning.
 Removing weak stems helps the plant redirect energy to healthy branches.
 The shrub becomes stronger during the upcoming growing season.